TingtingLiao/soap/README.md

 ```bash
 python process.py image=assets/examples/00.png
 ```

 **2. Reconstruction**
 ```bash
 python main.py image=assets/examples/00.png
 ```
 The generated results will be saved under **`./output/examples/00/6-views/`**.

+These results are rendered by `nvidiffrast`.
+We recommend you to use `blender3.6` for realistic rendering.
+We provide one example here for reference.

+**3. Blender Rendering**

+The code is coming soon.

 # 🍋 GUI
 We provide `gui.py` for visualization and interation with the editing the face shape.